19hours/sg-statutes/Acts/Residential Property Act.md

 38\.
 Service of a notice or direction or of a copy thereof required or authorised by this Act to be served shall be deemed to have been effected —

-(a) in the case of a company, society, association or other organisation or body, if sent by registered post to its postal address, its registered office in Singapore or its last known place of business in Singapore, or if it is affixed on the residential property described in such notice, direction or copy; and
+(a) in the case of a company, limited liability partnership, society, association or other organisation or body, if sent by registered post to its postal address, its registered office in Singapore or its last known place of business in Singapore, or if it is affixed on the residential property described in such notice, direction or copy; and

 (b) in the case of a natural person, if sent by registered post to his last known address, or if it is affixed on the residential property described in such notice, direction or copy,